Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 Are you a waterfall catcher?
 Then, head to Bali to see numerous waterfalls on your Bali itinerary.

 While there are waterfalls close to the main area of Ubud, such as Tegalalang, it’s recommended to go farther out to North Bali or East Bali to see larger waterfalls.
 You’ll love spending time in the middle of the jungle and relaxing in the refreshing waters.
-As a heads up, many of the waterfalls require a short hike to get to the falls, so prepare with proper shoes.
+As a heads up, many of the waterfalls require a short hike to get to the falls.

 Sekumpul Waterfall is our favorite waterfall in Bali.
 It’s one of the largest waterfalls with the cascading falls at 80 meters (260 feet) and in the middle of the jungle.
 If you’re based in Ubud, you can easily visit this waterfall as a day trip.